psiz-org/psiz/README.md

 * If the target output directory already exists and is non-empty, save raises an error.

 **Notes:**
-* PsiZ originally required TensorFlow.
-By default, PsiZ installs the CPU version of TensorFlow.
-If you want GPU acceleration, you must manually install a CUDA-enabled TensorFlow build that matches your Python/CUDA environment.
-Please see the [TF compatibility matrix](https://www.tensorflow.org/install/source#gpu) for supported Python and CUDA versions for each version of TensorFlow.
-As of PsiZ v0.12, Keras 3 is used for the majority of layers, which allows users to use either TensorFlow or Pytorch.
-Your preferred backend can be set by modifying the configuration file automatically created by Keras: `~/.keras/keras.json`.
-Pytorch support is still experimental.
+* PsiZ backend dependencies are intentionally modular in v0.14+: install one or more backend groups depending on your workflow.
+* TensorFlow GPU workflows still require a CUDA-compatible TensorFlow build that matches your Python/CUDA environment.
+See the [TF compatibility matrix](https://www.tensorflow.org/install/source#gpu).
 * PsiZ versions <=0.5.0 must be installed using git clone and editable mode (e.g., `pip install -e /local/path/to/psiz`).
 * You can install specific releases:
     * using PyPI: `pip install 'psiz==0.5.1'`